 I'm a food-obsessed advocate, journalist, and future lawyer.

 Before law school, I was the first editor of GOOD Magazine's food vertical, where I led daily coverage of high-impact projects and innovations in food.
-I also built and run an editorial platform for Taste Talks, a festival series and awards program that charts the cutting-edge in food and drink; curated food content and breaking news for Facebook; reported about food policy and restaurant work for VICE Munchies, Forbes, and Lucky Peach; and covered international politics for GlobalPost.

-One of the coolest things I've ever done was host, produce, and fundraise for Heritage Radio Network, the only radio station in the world dedicated entirely to food (and the only radio station behind a world-renowned Brooklyn pizzeria).
+I also built and ran an editorial platform for Taste Talks, a festival series and awards program that charts the cutting-edge in food and drink; curated food content and breaking news for Facebook; reported about food policy and restaurant work for VICE Munchies, Forbes, Lucky Peach, and more; and covered international politics for GlobalPost.
+Some of the coolest work I've ever done was as a host and producer for Heritage Radio Network, the only radio station in the world dedicated entirely to food (and the only radio station behind a world-renowned Brooklyn pizzeria).

-In my spare time, I cook for and deliver meals to Montreal community members in need; ride my bike, snowboard, and hike, depending on the weather; practice yoga and meditation; and host giant dinner parties for friends and their friends.
-I'm also an excellent travel companion—I pack light, make friends easily, and can always sniff out a great restaurant.
+In my spare time, I cook and deliver meals to Montreal community members in need; ride my bike, snowboard, and hike, depending on the weather; practice yoga and meditation; and host giant dinner parties for friends and their friends.